Hornblower409/Outlook-VBA-CC-the-Send-On-Behalf-Of-SMTP/README.md

 Classic Outlook VBA code to CC the Send On Behalf Of address (if any) on every mail.
-IMAP Accounts Only.
+IMAP/POP Accounts Only.

 RE: https://forums.slipstick.com/threads/102150-automatically-cc-the-send-on-behalf-of-account/